tanho63/tanho.ca/content/posts/2026-08-30_dry-aging/index.md

 ## thoughts for next time

-- get a larger subprimal with bone + cap, something like a [107](https://www.chefs-resources.com/types-of-meat/beef/cuts-of-beef/prime-rib/)
+- get a larger subprimal with bone + meat to protect the main steak, something like a [107](https://www.chefs-resources.com/types-of-meat/beef/cuts-of-beef/prime-rib/)
 - try hanging vertically via meat hooks instead of being constrained by the shelf width
 - go for only a little bit more time (maybe 50 days?)
 - investigate inoculating fridge/meat with mold